 The organization must have the discipline to ensure that each new product development program considers making some or all the latest performance capabilities available as upgrades.
 Designing new features into a new product is almost always easier if with backward compatibility requirements.
 The easy way out is to remove the constraint.
 However, this forfeits the upgrades revenue stream.
 You need to weigh the trade-offs of reducing design constraints and maximizing the upgrade’s business opportunity.
 Force a return-on-investment review for any potential upgrade that includes

 - Incremental effort and risk of including backward compatibility as a requirement,

 - The value that the installed-base upgrade would have to your customer and target pricing,

 - The cost of goods sold for the upgrade,

 - Total available market for the upgrade and expected revenue capture, and

 - Total potential profit.

 Next, you need to think about where in the organization to manage the upgrades business.
 Sometimes the upgrades business will get assigned to the service organization.
 In capital equipment companies, service groups are fantastic at executing the customer service function.
 They excel at managing large organizations, moving spare parts, installing systems, rapid response, and controlling complex cost centers.
 The capabilities needed to develop your aftermarket business are different.
 Upgrades-product management is not any different from systems-product management.
 Both require the skills to evaluate opportunities, create and capture value, and generate demand.

 These attributes are likely to be found in your product management team.
 Manage your upgrades business from there.
 You’ll be more likely to hire a product management professional with the right skills.
-He or she will also be under the tutelage of your other product managers.
-Plus, it’s critical that new systems and upgrades roadmaps are integrated.
-You have a much better chance of pulling that off when both are managed by the same organization.
+They will also be under the tutelage of your other product managers.
+Plus, you must integrate new systems and installed base upgrades roadmaps.
+You have a much better chance of pulling that off when the same organization manages both.